babyboucher/FullControl/README.md

 # FullControl
-This plugin aims to give you full control of most aspects of game play in Exiled 2.0
+This plugin for Exiled 2.0 aims to give you full control of most aspects of game play in SCP SL